 The Music Research Guide provides a useful starting point for research on the subject of music, including electronic databases from Alexander Street Press.
 It also provides examples of print, electronic journals, and reference books in this field.
 A comprehensive list of music resources is available by searching the Library Catalog, which will display results for books, music scores, sound recordings, and videos of musical performances.
 Members of the FAU community may request audiovisual materials from our Media Center.

 You may also search the Music Finding Aid Repository or Library Catalog for Music Scores and Sheet Music Collection.
-These searchable databases includes music from a wide range of genres– Jewish, Classical, Folk, and American sheet music.
+These searchable databases include music from a wide range of genres– Jewish, Classical, Folk, and American sheet music.
 To view original manuscripts, published scores, and sheet music, please call 561-297-3787 or e-mail LYSCA@fau.edu.
 The music collection is dynamic and continues to increase its rare holdings of materials from the 17th through 21st century.
-Klezmer Company Orchestra, FAU Libraries' unique professional ensemble-in-residence, is dedicated to revitalizing, performing, and preserving music from these archives.
+Music Performance and Education, a unit within Special Collections, is dedicated to revitalizing, performing, and preserving music from these archives.
 Learn more about these activities at "Shelf to Stage" and Music Performance & Education.

 The Recorded Sound Archives features three major sound collections: Jazz, Judaic, and Vintage.
 Most of these recordings in the Jazz Collection were donated to FAU’s Music Department by Dr. Henry Ivey in 2006.
 The Judaica Sound Archives holds recordings that are considered Jewish, such as: cantorial, Yiddish, klezmer, Hebrew, and also recordings of Jewish performers, conductors and/or composers.
 All of the recordings in the Vintage 78s Collection were produced between 1901 and the mid-1950’s on 78 rpm discs.
 These recordings are of historic importance and may include recordings also found in the Judaica or Jazz Collections.
 For more information see the Recorded Sound Archives blog.